Gokulkdl/To-Do/README.md

 During development, I encountered frequent power outages and internet disruptions due to heavy rainfall in my area.
 Since I was working on a system without a power back up, these issues in battery backup.
 The lack of stable network connectivity further impacted my ability to test and sync code effectively.

-As a result, the total time to complete the project extended slightly.
-However, the actual time spent on coding and implementation was around 8-10 hours.
-The additional time was due to power and network issues, not development complexity.